 When in 1931 Republicans put a firecracker in the horse’s mouth to celebrate the proclamation of the Republic, hundreds of small bones were discovered.

 Plaza Mayor is a traditional location to taste one of the Madrid food specialties, the calamari sandwich.
-If you are already hungry, La Campana restaurant is an excellent place to try this traditional appetizer.
+If you are already hungry, La Campana and La Ideal restaurants are iconic places to try this famous appetizer.